1.3. Kennesaw State University’s Administrative Officers & Organization

 The Career Services Center offers experiential learning (co-op/internships), career development and employment opportunities for both KSU students and alumni.
 The office serves as the liaison between the students and the employment community.
 The website address for Career Services is https://careerctr.kennesaw.edu/.

-Department of Student Conduct and Academic Integrity (SCAI)
+Student Conduct and Academic Integrity (SCAI)

+This office has oversight of the Student Code of Conduct.
 The website address for the Office of Student Conduct and Academic Integrity is http://www.kennesaw.edu/scai.

 Center for Student Leadership (CSL)